|

 The War

-Stewart once again keeps us up to date and I quote
+Memorial Stewart once again keeps us up to date and I quote

 "As promised I can confirm that the war memorial plates are